 Shipping fees, health records, and other puppy documents will also add a few digits to the final price of the pup.

-Aside from the puppy price, you should also anticipate the initial expenses in owning a Pitbull Chow puppy.
+Aside from the puppy price, you should also anticipate the initial expenses of owning a Pitbull Chow puppy.

 These expenses include the starter supplies such as food, beddings, crate, toys, treats, leash, collar, and microchip.
 These one-time costs will set you back around $200 to $300.